 Something old is in this bottle.
 Not old like forgotten — old like trusted.
-Like a floorboard that knows exactly where you step, a voice you’d recognize in any crowd.
-This wine came from the oldest vines on the property, and you can feel it: that unhurried depth, that quiet certainty that only comes from roots that have stopped asking questions and started giving answers.
+This wine came from the oldest vines on the property, and you can feel it: that unhurried depth, that quiet certainty of roots that have stopped asking questions and started giving answers.

 | Alkohol | 13% |